OMNIALowCode/omniadocs/docs/pages/omnia3/omnia3_gdpr.md

 - Database(s);
 - Attachments Storage (File Storage, AWS S3 or Azure Blob Storage);

-By ensuring the encription of these elements you are ensuring GDPR compliance.
+By ensuring the encryption of these elements you are ensuring GDPR compliance.

 ## Logging